-These handcrafted porcelain dolls are part of Schneider’s European Folklore Collection.
+These handcrafted porcelain dolls qre part of Schneider’s European Folklore Collection.
 Schneider has been producing handmade dolls in Germany since 1934.
-The dolls are wearing the national costume of Bavaria.
 Schneider Dolls have hand painted porcelain faces and porcelain hands, legs and feet.
 They also have glass eyes, embroidery, and genuine leather shoes.
-The female doll is wearing the traditional costume and has a double slip trimmed in lace with pantaloons.
-She has a white floral embroidered apron and lace, black shoes, and a hat with a feather and decorative trim.
-The male doll is wearing the traditional lederhosen and suspender outfit.
+This male doll is wearing the traditional lederhosen and suspender outfit.
+The female doll is wearing a dirndl.
 Certificate: “This exclusive doll has been designed by Walter Schneider GmbH & Co, KG for the discerning collector.
 We guarantee herewith the authenticity and high quality of the doll.
 Each detail has been hand-crafted by skilled artisans.”

 Main language: German

 Construction: ceramic, cloth

 Height in Centimeters: 30

 My name is Jakob Grimm.
 I was born in 1785 in Hanau located, Germany.
 A year later my brother, Wilhelm, was born.
 This is the story of how we became known as the Brothers Grimm.

 Our childhood was not unusual – we went to school and then studied at a German university.
 We loved to read, and spent a lot of time in the university library.
 It was in that library where we became interested in German folklore.
 We came to realize that although we knew a few “bedtime” stories, none of them were in books.